 3. How do I combat my cat’s shedding problem?
 Bathing?

 The best way to keep shedding under control is to brush your cat daily.
-I use the Groom Genie on Olivia because it feels like a massage for her while removing the loose hair that would normally end up on my floors or furniture.
+I use a brush on Olivia that feels like a massage for her while removing the loose hair that would normally end up on my floors or furniture.
 Olivia loves it!
 If your cat has long fur, you might try a brush or comb with longer teeth.
 There even are tools to combine grooming your cat with playtime.

 It is important to keep an eye on the amount of hair that your cat sheds.
 If you think your kitty may be losing more hair than usual, be sure to make an appointment to see your veterinarian.